Byte-token Enhanced Language Models for Temporal Point Processes Analysis: Experiments

+We use five real-world datasets to evaluate the performance of our method and the baselines. \begin{itemize}
-(2) \textbf{Stackoverflow}~\citep{jure2014snap}: Two years of user award records from a question-answering website, where each sequence represents events of granting badges to a user.
-There are in total $22$ different badges.

-(3) \textbf{Taobao}~\citep{xue2022hypro}: Time-stamped user click behaviors on Taobao e-commerce platform, collected over a nine-day period.
-Events represent item clicks, with types corresponding to item categories.

-(4) \textbf{Taxi}~\citep{whong2014foiling}: Time-stamped taxi pick-up and drop-off events across the five boroughs of New York City.
-Each combination (borough, pick-up or drop-off) defines an event type, resulting in 10 distinct event types.

-(5) \textbf{Amazon Review}~\citep{ni2019justifying}: A dataset of product reviews from Amazon, containing sequences from the 2,500 most active users.
+\item \textbf{Retweet}~\citep{zhou2013learning}: A dataset of time-stamped user retweet event sequences.
+Events are categorized into three types based on user follower counts: \textit{small} ($< 120$ followers), \textit{medium} ($120-1363$ followers), and \textit{large} ($> 1363$ followers). \item \textbf{Stackoverflow}~\citep{jure2014snap}: Two years of user award records from Stackoverflow, where each sequence represents events of granting badges to a user.
+There are in total $22$ different badges. \item \textbf{Taobao}~\citep{xue2022hypro}: Time-stamped user click behaviors on Taobao e-commerce platform, collected over a nine-day period.
+Events represent item clicks, with types corresponding to item categories. \item \textbf{Taxi}~\citep{whong2014foiling}: Time-stamped taxi pick-up and drop-off events across the five boroughs of New York City.
+Each combination (borough, pick-up or drop-off) defines an event type, resulting in 10 distinct event types. \item \textbf{Amazon Review}~\citep{ni2019justifying}: A dataset of product reviews from Amazon, containing sequences from the 2,500 most active users.
 Events represent product reviews, with types corresponding to product categories.
 The $23$ most frequent categories were preserved as distinct types, with remaining categories merged into one.
-Each event includes a text description containing the review content.
+Each event includes a text description containing the review. \end{itemize}

-It is worth noting that among the five datasets, the first four are traditional TPP datasets that include only event times and types, while \textit{Amazon Review} is the only dataset containing textual event descriptions.
+We note that among the five datasets, the first four are traditional TPP datasets that include only event times and types, while \textit{Amazon Review} is the only dataset containing textual event descriptions.
 Therefore, we use this dataset for event description evaluations.
-The statistics for all datasets are summarized in \cref{tab:dataset_stats}, with detailed data splits described in \cref{ap:datasets}.
+The splitting and statistics of all datasets are provided in \cref{tab:dataset_stats}.